 Artworks: Joshua Lee -JBS Gaming; Logic Films; Beatriz Vigario; CrazyFox.

-GTA V © Rockstar; The Sims 4 © Electronic Arts; Minecraft © Mojang.
+GTA V © Take-Two Interactive; The Sims 4 © Electronic Arts; Minecraft © Mojang.

 The term in-game photography (also IGP) refers to the art of capturing images in videogames.
 Other related concepts are ‘gametography’, employed by practitioners as a synonym of IGP, and ‘virtual photography’, which apart from games also includes virtual worlds and environments, such as Second Life.